mnopprapun/cardgame/README.md

 Marc's notes

-- created the app and connected API to the console -rendered a single random card
+- created the app
+- connected API to the console
+- console.logged full single deck
+- rendered a single random card from deck
--github responitory pushed
+- github responitory pushed
--added Routes
+- added Routes
--added landing page
+- added landing page
--added button to gameboard
+- added button to landing page that routes to gameboard